ronalde/best-served-local/README.md

 **`-f FORMATSPECS`** or **`--formats FORMATSPECS`**
 : `FORMATSPECS` define the font file formats to use.
-It should be specified as one of the *presets*, or a comma-seperated list of specific formats.
+It should be specified as one of the *presets*, or a comma-separated list of specific formats.
 The script recognize the following presets, taken from https://css-tricks.com/snippets/css/using-font-face/: